jack9rob/comp3095_assignment/README.md

 # comp3095_assignment
-This is the assignmnet for Java Web Application Development COMP3095 The goal of this assignment was to create a recipe web application using Spring and H2
+This is the assignmnet for Web Application Development Using Java COMP3095 The goal of this assignment was to create a recipe web application using Spring and H2

+Features
+- create a profile
+- view all recipes
+- view a specific recipe
+- edit recipes user has create
+- view, delete recipe steps and ingredients
+- favourite a recipe
+- add ingredient to user's shopping list
+- export user's shopping list to a PDF
+- view all events
+- view a specific event
+- edit and delete the user's events
+- view create and favourited recipes
+- view, edit user profile (first name, last name, email, bio, profile picture)
+- change user password
+- search for recipes using search bar

 # Login Page
 ![login](screenshots/login.PNG)